-- The insomnia-related PTs, PT Terminal insomnia, PT Initial insomnia, and PT Middle insomnia are somewhat more specific to the type of insomnia often reported in depressed patients and they were included in the SMQ. - As the result of the 18-24 month review of this SMQ by the CIOMS WG team, abuse and dependence concepts are included as broad scope terms for the level 1 SMQ Depression and suicide/self-injury.
+- The insomnia-related PTs, PT Terminal insomnia, PT Initial insomnia, and PT Middle insomnia are somewhat more specific to the type of insomnia often reported in depressed patients and they were included in the SMQ. - Abuse and dependence concepts are included as broad scope terms for the level 2 sub-SMQ Depression (excl suicide and self-injury) (SMQ).